 Boston Violence Against Women Act Attorneys

-Helping Clients Who Are In Abusive Relationships
+Helping Immigrant Clients Who Are In Abusive Relationships

 What Is The Violence Against Women Act?

 In 1994, the Violence Against Women Act (VAWA) was signed by former President Bill Clinton to protect immigrants who are victims of domestic violence and in abusive relationships.
-In some circumstances, immigrants who are being abused will feel obligated to stay with their abuser because they feel it is their only chance of getting a green card.
+The VAWA allows victims of abuse to self-petition without the help of the abuser.
+This can be incredibly freeing for victims of abuse and extreme cruelty who want to avoid deportation proceedings without relying on their abusive spouse.

-What Needs To Be Proven To Win A VAWA Case?
+What Needs to Be Proven to Win a VAWA Case?

-What Kind Of Evidence Can Be Used To Prove The Abuse Or Battery Occurred?
+What Kind of Evidence Can Be Used to Prove the Abuse or Battery Occurred?

 Many people believe that to win a VAWA case, you must have a police report, but that is not the case at all.
 All that is needed is any credible evidence that proves the abuse occurred.
+We are highly experienced in helping an abused spouse obtain permanent residency as a VAWA applicant, and we will provide legal guidance and representation to help you submit your VAWA petition.

 Supplemental evidence that can help your case include: